-ohm Allergy Relief
+Ohm Allergy Relief

-What is ohm Allergy Relief (loratadine)?
+What is ohm Allergy Relief?

-Loratadine may also be used for purposes not listed in this medication guide.
+ohm Allergy Relief may also be used for purposes not listed in this medication guide.

-Ask a doctor or pharmacist if it is safe for you to use this medicine if you have other medical conditions, especially:
+Ask a doctor or pharmacist if this medicine is safe to use if you have ever had:

 kidney disease; or

-Do not give this medicine to a child younger than 6 years old without the advice of a doctor.
+Do not give this medicine to a child younger than 2 years old without medical advice.

-How should I take ohm Allergy Relief (loratadine)?
+How should I take ohm Allergy Relief?

 Use exactly as directed on the label, or as prescribed by your doctor.
-Do not use in larger or smaller amounts or for longer than recommended.
-Cold or allergy medicine is usually taken only for a short time until your symptoms clear up.
+Cold or allergy medicine is only for short-term use.

-The chewable tablet must be chewed before you swallow it.
+You must chew the chewable tablet before you swallow it.